 I have kept my thoughts to myself about the addictive nature of sweets because I don’t want to hear the comments of those who don’t understand the seductive pull that a candy bar can have.
 Also, I don’t want to let on to other people that there is so much turmoil in my head over 50 cents’ worth of chocolate and corn syrup.
 But there is.

 We had a guest speaker at Suppers who does experiments with lab rats to study how sugar works in the brain.
 When he said they had found that sugar works on the same pathways as cocaine, I felt better.
 It didn’t do anything for the ANTS in my head, but it did help me feel that my problem is real.
 And not just me; also many people at my meeting.
 We all have bad diagnoses related to our sugar intake and we all know exactly how we need to eat, and we don’t always do so because sugar does work like a drug.
 For me, food is the first addiction.
 I don’t want to minimize what people go through to get off cigarettes, alcohol, or drugs, but the one thing they have going for them is that it’s possible to be abstinent.
 You can’t abstain from food.

 I am going through a rough time now.
 I can’t promise myself I’ll stay away from the quick-fix foods that medicate my emotions.
-What I can say is that in the broad scope of things, I’m eating much better now than I would be if I weren’t committed to this process of overall nutritional harm reduction.
+What I can say is that in the broad scope of things, I’m eating much better now that I’m part of an intentional community, committed to this process of overall nutritional harm reduction.